cubohan/py-algos/README.md

 Ah, and note that this guarantee holds only if all the edges in the input list form a single graph and not two separate disjointed graphs.

+#### Here's my hackerrank profile and more algos: https://www.hackerrank.com/cubohan
+ Note that I was active for only two weeks over there